German engineering trade body calls for new EU trade deal with U.S.

-HANOVER, Germany, April 23 (Reuters) - The head of Germany’s engineering trade body on Monday called for a fresh attempt at a free trade agreement between the United States and the European Union in the face of steel and aluminium tariffs announced by U.S. President Donald Trump.
+HANOVER, Germany (Reuters) - The head of Germany’s engineering trade body on Monday called for a fresh attempt at a free trade agreement between the United States and the European Union in the face of steel and aluminum tariffs announced by U.S. President Donald Trump.

 “Nobody can have any interest in an escalation of trade disputes in which all sides - the United States, China and Europe - stand to lose at the end,” VDMA President Carl Martin Welcker said at the Hannover Messe trade fair, according to a prepared speech text.

-Trump announced a 25 percent tariff on steel imports and 10 percent tariff on aluminium imports last month to counter what he has described as unfair international competition.
+Trump announced a 25 percent tariff on steel imports and 10 percent tariff on aluminum imports last month to counter what he has described as unfair international competition.

 The EU is seeking compensation from the United States for the tariffs through the World Trade Organization (WTO).